 With this in mind, the process below is not a tutorial by any means.
 It’s intended as an overview of the process.
 Hopefully, it provides a taste of what you might encounter if you decide to learn how to make your own acoustic guitar, or helps you learn more about, and appreciate, the guitar you currently play.

-Keep in mind also, that guitars differ from body style to body style and processes vary, based on the use of machinery, experience, and expertise.
+Keep in mind also, that guitars differ from body style to body style and brand to brand, and processes vary, based on the use of machinery, experience, and expertise.
 So, the information below is simply one way to go about building an acoustic guitar.
 Ok, with that out of the way, let’s discuss how acoustic guitars are built.

 For a relatively simple instrument (simple, does not mean easy) the process of building an acoustic guitar is highly sophisticated and involves the following steps: